Skip to content

 Donate

-McDonald’s must commit to taking deforestation off the menu.
+McDonald’s must commit to taking deforestation off the menu by the end of 2025.

 McDonalds Koala Pounder Burger